bellflwr/masseyhacks_xi/README.md

 ### Environment

-Make sure your have poetry installed, and run `poetry install`
+Make sure your have poetry installed, and run `uv sync`

 Make sure you have the virtual environment enabled, and run `wsgi.py` to run the project.

-If you are unsure if it enabled, you can run `poetry shell`, but your editor might enable it automatically.

 ### Pre-Commit